 The Bighorn flows have been dropping now that runoff has slowed down above Boysen Dam.
 Nymph fishing is the name of the game with some hopper and caddis action later in the day.
 CFS: 2411 – (estimate below Boysen Dam.
 Flow data not available every day.)
 Flies: Nymphs are still the most productive way to catch trout.
 San Juan Worms, Yum Yum, Small Pheasant Tails, Scuds, Sow Bugs, Yuk Bugs, Pats Rubber Legs, Jig-heads, Midge pupa, wire worm, and streamer patterns.
 Leeches, wooly buggers and cone-head zonkers, muddlers or your favorite streamers are also taking trout from boats particularly.

 Author Archives for admin

 Luce and Hogan have been fishing well.
+Lake temps are getting in the danger zone for safe catch and release.
 There is a new boat launch and campsites at Hogan if your wanting to spend more time at these two lakes.
 Hogan is on the road, Luce is a 1/4 mile hike south from the Logan picnic area.
 Flies: Buggers and leeches of various colors.
 Chironimids, Ice cream cones, pheasant tails, hares ear, bow-tie midges, Griffiths gnat, damsel nymphs, back swimmers, FRM midges, parachute Adams, ants, adult damsels, beetles and small hoppers.